Mashed-Potato-Studios/focus/README.md

 # Focus

-Your Focusing Library is a JavaScript library that helps track the number of words typed by the user and set target goals for word count or time spent on a task.
+Focusing Library is a JavaScript library that helps track the number of words typed by the user and set target goals for word count or time spent on a task.
 It also provides basic user profile information based on the user's computer.

 ## Features